 Step 6: Put Your Solvent/Mixture Through A Coffee Filter To Separate The Material From The Oil.

 After running the extraction process, it’s time to do a final filtration to get all the material out of your oil.
 I’ve found the easiest way to use a coffee filter and put it between two jars (pictured).

-If you are worried about your solvent getting on surfaces, just put a funnel in the top jar so that it doesn’t overflow out of it while you pour the solvent from one pot to another.
-If you want to get the last bits of oil out, you can also put another coffee filter on your solvent and then pour it back in the first jar over and over again until you are satisfied with how much material has been filtered out.
+If you are worried about your solvent getting on surfaces, just put a funnel in the top jar so that it doesn’t overflow while you pour the solvent from one pot to another.
+If you want to get the last bits of oil out, you can also put another coffee filter on your solvent and then pour it back into the first jar over and over again until you are satisfied with how much material has been filtered out.